RADx/radx-metadata-spec-docs/docs/specification.md

 ### Creator Affiliation Identifier
 <span class="badge badge--optional">Optional</span>

-Globally unique string that identifies the organizational affiliation of the creator.
+Globally unique string that identifies the organizational affiliation of the contributor.

+We suggest that you an identifier from the [Research Organization Registry (ROR)](https://ror.org), a community-led project to develop an open, sustainable, usable, and unique identifier for every research organization in the world.

 <div class="example">
 <div class="example-heading">Example</div>